rust-lang/rust/text/0000-stabilize-no_std.md

   import the core prelude manually.
 The burden of adding `#![no_core]` to the compiler, however, is seen as not-too-bad compared to the increase in ergonomics of using `#![no_std]`.
-* The lang items could not be required to be defined, and the compiler could provide aborting stubs to be linked in if they aren't defined anywhere else.
-  This has the downside of perhaps silently aborting a program, however, without an explicit opt-in.
-* The compiler could not require `eh_personality` or `stack_exhausted` if no crate in the dependency tree has landing pads enabled or stack overflow checks enabled.
-This is quite a difficult situation to get into today, however, as the libcore distribution always has these enabled and Cargo does not easily provide a method to configure this when compiling crates.
-The overhead of defining these functions seems small and because the compiler could stop requiring them in the future it seems plausibly ok to require them today.
-* The lang items could be stabilized at this time instead of providing a way to have the compiler generate an appropriate function.
-The downsides of this approach, however, were listed above.
-* The various language items could not be stabilized at this time, allowing stable libraries that leverage `#![no_std]` but not stable final artifacts (e.g. staticlibs, dylibs, or binaries).
 * Another stable crate could be provided by the distribution which provides definitions of these lang items which are all wired to abort.
 This has the downside of selecting a name for this crate, however, and also inflating the